-In Pittsboro, the Magistrate's Office is located in the Law Enforcement Building located at 295 West Street.
+In Pittsboro, the Magistrate's Office is located in the Chatham County Detention Center (Jail) located at 627 Renaissance Drive.
 A magistrate is on duty 24 hours a day.

 Magistrates for each county are appointed for two-year terms by the Senior Resident Superior Court Judge upon nomination of the Clerk of Superior Court.
 Magistrates are officers of the district court, and they are subject to the supervision of the Chief District Court Judge in judicial matters.